lloyd094/Project-GW/Prophecies/Curated Info/The Locations of Guild Wars Prophecies.md

 ### South of the Wall

 **Ascalon City.** Residing upon the southern side of The Wall, Ascalon City is the largest city and cultural center of Ascalon, although her structures lie in shambles.
-One of the few remaining locations is the area - a large circle with a tar pond in the middle.
+One of the few remaining locations is the arena - a large circle with a tar pond in the middle.
 The residents of the city are comprised of traders, refugees from the surrounding lands, and soldiers.

 - <u>Captain Arne</u> can be found recruiting able bodied adventurers to the cause of Prince Rurick's Vanguard.
 Those who decide to aid the cause can expect to help protect supply runs, help local soldier outposts, and carry out missions eradicating nearby Charr encampments.
 - <u>Symon the Scribe</u> is trying to archive the history of Ascalon before it all goes to ruin.
 Travelers could bring him historical information to record for a small reward, or ask about locations nearby to explore in return for bringing back something important.